marikrg/human-activity-analysis/Codebook.md

 ####Creating the tidy data set

-The tidy data set with the average of each variable for each activity and each subject is created calling the function ```aggregate(data, by=list(activity = data$activityName, subjectId=data$subject), mean)```.
+The tidy data set with the average of each variable grouped by activity and subject is created calling the function ```aggregate(data, by=list(activity = data$activityName, subjectId=data$subject), mean)```.
 This function aggregates the data grouping by activity name and subject.
 It also applys the mean function for the variables in each group.

 The final result is a tidy data set with 180 observations of 68 variables: